ncatlab/nlab-content/pages/6/4/1/5/5146/content.md

    * '[[composition operation]]s', $-\cdot \alpha : A_p\to A_r$ for $\alpha \in \pi_r(S^p)$, $1\lt p\lt r$,

-which satisfy the identities that hold for the Whitehead products and composition operations on the higher homotopy groups os a pointed space, and
+which satisfy the identities that hold for the Whitehead products and composition operations on the higher homotopy groups of a pointed space, and

    * a left action of $A_1$ on the $A_n$, $n\gt 1$, which commutes with these operations.